-In order to keep the campus community up-to-date, the Ocean County College Security Department issues alerts regarding crimes and/or serious incidents that occur on and around the campus.
-These alerts are issued in various ways, including the college public address notification system, College website, text messaging, emails and printed notices.
-Persons who have information regarding crimes or other serious incidents should report them to the Security Department, and, if warranted, an alert will be issued.
+In order to keep the campus community up-to-date, the Ocean County College DCSS issues alerts regarding crimes and/or serious incidents that occur on and around the campus.
+These alerts are issued in various ways, including the college public address notification system, college website, text messaging, emails and printed notices.
+Persons who have information regarding crimes or other serious incidents should report them to the Department of Campus Safety, and, if warranted, an alert will be issued.